Einstein's

 is

-identical to equation 9.35.
-Consequently, the drift
+to equation 9.35.
+Consequently, the drift of clock display on

-of synchronization between clocks a and b.
+clocks a and b.

-When clock m arrives at b
+When clock m arrives at b from a,

-from a, supposedly carrying the display
+supposedly carrying the display from a,

 its display will be identical to the display on clock b.

-To study the
+To study

-in equation 9.31 by DCDb.
+and replace DCDa in equation 9.31 by

-This is correct because equation 9.29 gives not a clock display but a
+DCDb.
+This is correct because equation 9.29 gives not a

-of clock displays.
-Equation 9.34 stays the same except for a negative
+stays the same except for a negative sign and we get for 9.35:

 |